FraLaz1971/cnumerics/README.md

 	./<program> arg1 arg2 ... argn
 	n can be = 0 , so in this case:
 	./<program>
-### to install (mv all executable program files in the directory bin)
-the following is optional
-#
-	make install
-	./install
-### to remove generated files:
-	make clean
 ### e.g.
 	./loopint 10 20
 	we'll display integers in the following interval:[10, 20]